-- · Local wharf. - · City centre wharf.
+- Local wharf. - City centre wharf.

 The main differences are that the city centre wharf may be staffed, have ticket sales and have multiple loading areas; and could have a greater integration with commercial activities.
 The city centre wharf would therefore be larger than local wharves to cater for multiple ferries using the wharf at the same time.
 This is not a representation of the current functional specifications of the Brooke Street Pier, but rather recommendations for a wharf that is central to a ferry network.
-The table on page 3 summarises recommended and optional wharf elements of a local wharf and city centre wharf.
-Symbols are used to denote requirements.
+The following dot points summarise recommended and optional wharf elements of a local wharf and city centre wharf.